 But sometimes, even if you’re super careful, someone might think that your Fiat Panda is irresistible and will try to break that lock.

-What to do when your car rental is broken into or stolen?
+How to act and what to do when your car rental is broken into or stolen?

 First of all, don’t panic.